Aalia98/Interview-Questions/frontend/Day_1.md

 # Q3 What are void elements in HTML?

-A void element is an element whose content model never allows it to have contents under any circumstances.
+In HTML, void elements (also known as self-closing elements) are elements that do not have any content or closing tags.
 Void elements can have attributes.
 The following is a complete list of the void elements in HTML : area , base , br , col , command , embed , hr , img , input , keygen , link , meta , param , source , track , wbr.

 # Q4 How to optimize website assets loading?